qvest-digital/lib-compose/composition/README.md

 There are two forms of includes and a syntax for variable replacement.

 #### Variables (TODO: Not implemented yet)
-The UI-Service has to replace Variable directires by the corresponding path out of the global meta data.
+The UI-Service has to replace Variable directions by the corresponding path out of the global meta data.

 Example: